 Join the Team

 West End Strategy Team is a full-service strategic communications firm that offers clients a comprehensive approach that includes message development, media relations, online strategy, marketing and crisis communications.
 A successful candidate will join a team drawn from Capitol Hill, state government, journalism, the nonprofit world, political campaigns, and business.

-- A minimum of five years of work experience in the area of communications with an agency, a non-profit, on Capitol Hill and/or on a political campaign.
+- A minimum of four years of work experience in the area of communications with an agency, a non-profit, on Capitol Hill and/or on a political campaign.
 This is not an entry-level job, but for someone looking to move to the next stage in his or her career.

 - Established contacts with the national media and a working knowledge of the Washington and national media landscape.

 - Strong written and oral communication skills with attention to detail